Music Hub Documentation

 - FAQ — current public questions and constraints

-- Architecture — how the four project surfaces relate
+- Architecture — how the desktop, mobile, landing, docs, and relay repos relate

 - Building — source build and release commands